 The thousands of regional terminals and pick-up and delivery centers LTL shipments have to encounter are often seen as a significant barrier in its ability to flourish in the deregulated trucking industry.
 Though the number of carriers continue to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.

 The transportation and supply chain industry has seen constant evolution in their processes as more and more new technology emerges.
-All throughout the year, transportation and logistic companies employ workers who selflessly drive year-round, providing the country with an estimated 70% of domestic freight transportation.
+All throughout the year, transportation and logistic companies employ workers who selflessly drive year-round, providing the country with an estimated 70% of domestic freight service.

 The trucking industry continues to be on an upward trajectory, and it makes sense since the popularity of online shopping and other e-commerce ventures continue to rise.
 More drivers are logging in more hours and the income is beginning to rise slightly as demand for trucking continues to grow.

-How we Track at Flock Freight
+How We Track in Real-time At Flock Freight

 At Flock Freight, we focus on how we can utilize cutting edge technology to make the LTL shipping process more efficient and less of a hassle for our customers.
-To track a shipment with us, simply search for your quote ID in your account – no matter the carrier- we receive automated, up to the minute updates from our LTL carriers that we populate directly in our app.
+To track a shipping service, simply search for your quote ID in your account – no matter the carrier- we receive automated, up to the minute updates from our LTL carriers that we populate directly in our app.
 Your shipment status is easily visible with up to date pick up and delivery dates.
 You can view all of the tracking information for all of your LTL shipments (no matter the carrier) directly in our app.
 No more calling, waiting on hold to get a PRO number.
 No more copying and pasting PO numbers from your database to the carrier’s website.
 Simply search, and the data is there.

 We want to make it as easy for you as possible, and our app allows you cut all of the above information out of your shipment tracking process!